- Christmas Gift Ideas

 Stokes Devils on Horseback

-Resident Chef, Andy, has created a number of festive recipes including this – HERE.
-His recipe uses sweet and succulent Medjool dates.
+I’ve created a number of festive recipes including this – HERE.
+I use sweet and succulent Medjool dates.
 They have a moreish natural sweetness that goes perfectly well with creamy blue Stilton and the relative tartness of our Fig Relish.

 Cranberry & Brie Pastry Star: